How ChatGPT Can Hurt HSC Performance If Used Poorly

 If English is where you feel least confident, How to Ace HSC English in Year 12: A Step by Step Guide is a useful companion read.

-Is ChatGPT always bad for HSC students?
+Is ChatGPT Always Bad for HSC Students?

 No. It can be useful for brainstorming or clarifying simple concepts.
 The risk starts when students treat it as a tutor, marker, quote bank, or essay replacement.

-Why is the English Essay Builder safer than generic AI writing?
+Why Is the English Essay Builder Safer Than Generic AI Writing?

 Because it helps students construct the thesis, argument line, quotes, and analysis deliberately.
 It improves judgement instead of bypassing it.